sky-music/sky-python-music-sheet-maker/README.md

 - French do ré mi + octave number
 - Japanese do ré mi + octave number

+Note that for musical notations supporting octaves (such as English, Jianpu, and doremi), the starting octave is 1, by convention.
+Typing a note name without octave (e.g. F) implicitely assumes that it belongs to the starting octave (e.g. F1).
+So the full range of the piano write C1-C3.
+This convention is different from SkyStudio's which assumes that the piano range is C4-C6.
+Note that the absolute range depends on the instrument, so it's just a matter of convention.

 You can type these directly in the command line prompt, but you are strongly advised to save the notes first in a text file.
 Text files are looked for by the program in the 'test_songs' folder. if you installed the program with pip, this folder must be moved in the Documents folder of your user home directory.

 The output will be HTML, SVG, or PNG, with small icons of the Sky keyboard.
-If you use Western notation or Jianpu notation, it will also convert to Sky notation in a text file.
+If you use Western notation or Jianpu notation, it will also convert to Sky notation (ABC1-5) in a text file.

-After generating a sheet, you are encouraged to publish the file on https://sky-music.github.io
+After generating a sheet, you are encouraged to publish the file on <https://sky-music.github.io>

 <a id="configs"></a>
 ## Configurations